oxidecomputer/windows-image-builder/README.md

-- **In-guest agents**: The scripts install an Oxide-compatible [fork](https://github.com/luqmana/cloudbase-init/tree/oxide) of [cloudbase-init](https://cloudbase-init.readthedocs.io/en/latest/) that initializes new VMs when they are run for the first time. `cloudbase-init` is configured with the following settings and plugins:
+- **In-guest agents**: The scripts install an Oxide-compatible [fork](https://github.com/luqmana/cloudbase-init/tree/oxide) of [cloudbase-init](https://cloudbase-init.readthedocs.io/en/latest/) that initializes new VMs when they are run for the first time.
+This operation requires Internet access. `cloudbase-init` is configured with the following settings and plugins:
   - Instance metadata will be read from the no-cloud configuration drive the Oxide control plane attaches to each running instance.
   - The instance's computer name will be set to its Oxide instance hostname on